-If you're thinking of learning to fly rc airplanes, this RC Airplane World Ground School will give you some fundamental information on the basics of radio control flying.
+If you're thinking of learning to fly rc airplanes, my little ground school here will give you some fundamental but essential info on the basics of radio control flying.
 And you'll be pleased to know there isn't an exam at the end!

 You've already taken the first step to becoming a confident rc pilot by finding this web site.
-Now this particular page will give you a fundamental understanding of radio control flying; all the important information and advice about learning to fly rc airplanes has been condensed in to 10 easy lessons, with relevant links to pages of RC Airplane World where you can read about the topics in more detail.
+Now this page will give you a fundamental understanding of the hobby; all the important info about learning to fly rc airplanes has been condensed in to 10 easy lessons, with relevant links to pages of RC Airplane World where you can read about the topics in more detail.

-If you get stuck on any words or terms don't forget to use the rc flying glossary; fun and easy to use, you can find the meanings (serious & amusing) to all the common rc flying words and terms that you're ever likely to hear at the flying field.
+If you get stuck on any words or terms then please use the rc flying glossary - it's fun and easy to use, and you can find the meanings (serious & amusing) to all the common rc flying words and terms that you're ever likely to hear at the flying field.
 Any word shown in bold on this Ground School page can be found in the glossary.

 - Join a club or self-teach?

 Incidentally, before we do begin, all the above topics and more are covered in detail in my e-book The Beginner's Guide To Flying RC Airplanes, along with everything else you need to know about getting started in this exhilarating and somewhat addictive hobby!

 The e-book answers all the questions that you're likely to want to ask, and takes you step-by-step all the way to get you flying an rc airplane quickly and safely.

 The letters rc stand for radio control.
 You'll often see rc airplanes referred to as remote control but technically this is an incorrect term.
 Radio control is the correct term because the airplane controls respond to radio signals that pass through the air from the transmitter (abbreviated to 'TX') to the receiver (abbreviated to 'RX').